CAADRIA/caadria.github.io/officerroles.md

 Initiates and assists CAADRIA initiatives.

 #### Paper Selection Committee Chair (EXCO)
 Manages and organises a dedicated Paper Selection Committee, in close collaboration with the CAADRIA conference host.
 The PSC Chair works closely with the president and publication officer for a rigorous reviewing process and follow-up journal issues.
 Ideally, the PSC Chair has been part of a previous PSC.
 The PSC chair advises the incoming PSC chair.
+The term of the PSC Chair is one year.

 #### Postgraduate Student Consortium (PGSC) Chair
 Manages and organises the annual PGSC in collaboration with the conference host.
 Advises the ADCO on matters of postgraduate students' interests.